vincekd/comment-tags/README.md

 ## Screenshots

-List tags in buffer (click to jump to point).
+List tags in buffer and select to jump to point.
 ![screenshot](screenshots/buffer-list.png)

-Search tags in buffer (by keywords on line) and jump to point.
+Search tags in buffer (with ido search of line text) and jump to point.
 ![screenshot](screenshots/buffer-search.png)